Physics-50/Module-3/docs/week1.md

 ## Takeaway

-One can use this equation to measure the the spacing between slits that are less than a tenth of a millimeter apart using nothing but a meter stick!
+One can use the above equation to measure the the spacing between slits that are less than a tenth of a millimeter apart using nothing but a meter stick!

 Notice how we derived this equation by measuring the distance $$ x$$ between the first antinode and the central maximum.
 A similar equation follows by measuring the distance $$ \chi$$ between the $$m^th$$ antinode and the central maximum.&nbsp; The only difference is that now the path difference is $$ m\lambda$$ as opposed to just $$ \lambda$$.
+In this case, the generalized equation is

+$$\frac{\chi}{L}= \frac{m\lambda}{d}. $$

-In this case, the generalized equation is $$\frac{\chi}{L}= \frac{m\lambda}{d}. \tag{2}\label{eq:youngs}$$ Note, however, that as one proceeds further away from the central maximum, the assumption that the paths from the two slits to $$ H_i$$ are parallel to each other may begin to break down.
+Note, however, that as one proceeds further away from the central maximum, the assumption that the paths from the two slits to $$ H_i$$ are parallel to each other may begin to break down.

 An analogous argument would allow us to derive the formula for single slit diffraction.
 In this case we are interested not in the interference between light passing through two slits but between light passing through different regions of the same slit.
 Since not all paths through the slit are the same length, we will see constructive and destructive interference.
 The resulting interference is very similar to the equation for double slit diffraction.
 Details are discussed in physics 51.
-Diffraction minima occur when $$\frac{\chi}{L}= \frac{m\lambda}{a} \tag{2}\label{eq:single}$$ where a is the slit width.</p>
+Diffraction minima occur when $$\frac{\chi}{L}= \frac{m\lambda}{a} \tag{2}\label{eq:single}$$ where a is the slit width.

-<p style="text-align: justify;">This week, we shall apply this theory to the study of diffraction gratings and LCD screens.
+This week, we shall apply this theory to the study of diffraction gratings.
 Remember that our analysis, leading to equation (1), was a simplified model and deals only with the interference between light waves coming from the two slits.&nbsp; Thus equation (1) predicts the separation between the central spot and the next bright spot in figure 4, not in figure 2.&nbsp; To analyze the bright/dim pattern in figure 2 (or the broader bright/dim pattern overlaid on the narrow stripes in figure 4), additional theory would be required.

+## Setting up your experiment

+We will begin by setting up to do diffraction measurements.
+Find a room where you can turn out the lights and work in the dark.
+You will need a workspace with a vertical support such as a wall to which you can mount the grid paper we provided you with.
+Go ahead and mount the grid paper (e.g. tape it to a wall).</p>
+<p style="padding-left: 30px;" align="justify">We don't want the laser light shooting across the room, please make sure when you set up your laser pointer that it is directed toward the wall with the mounted grid paper and not toward yourself or family members.
+But NEVER check this, or the alignment of the various items, by placing your eye directly in the laser beam path.&nbsp; Even if you are sure the laser is currently off, you should <strong>never look directly down the beam path.</strong>

 ## Formulating a Hypothesis